Logo for Vibrationdamage.com

 Blasting is, by far, the most-studied source of ground vibration, as the potential for vibrations from blasting to damage structures was recognized far earlier than that from vibrations caused by construction heavy equipment.
 There is a large scientific and technical literature of blasting vibration effects on homes and other structures worldwide.[1]
 I have discussed various of the critical conclusions from that literature in many other places in the CVDG, where they can be reasonably applied in construction settings.
 I have also pointed out the many differences between blasting vibrations and construction heavy equipment vibrations.

 Although the CVDG is focused on construction heavy equipment vibrations, some additional background on blasting vibrations may be helpful to those who face nearby blasting, as it is one of the most common sources of apparent vibration damage reported to Vibrationdamage.com.
 In this chapter, I'll give a brief discussion of blasting generally and its vibration effects on structures, with an introduction to the technical language of blasting.
+This chapter is not intended to teach the proper and safe use of explosives.
+See the papers and sources referenced in this chapter and throughout the CVDG for more information on these important topics.

 Mining Blasting Vs. Construction Blasting

 Mining blasting is used to extract valuable resources (coal, building materials, hard rock minerals) from the ground, while the much less common construction blasting is mostly used simply to remove rock to make way for improvements to property (e.g. highways, buildings, pipelines, developments).
 Most mining blasting which has potential for damage involves use in surface mines, as the amounts of explosive used in surface mining are usually much greater than those used in underground mining.
-The explosion is often closer to structures in surface mines, with additional hazards (e.g. "flyrock" (rock chunks thrown through the air) and "airblast" (shock and sound)), due to the less confined nature of the explosion.
+The explosion is often closer to structures in surface mines; such blasting presents additional hazards (e.g. "flyrock" (rock chunks thrown through the air) and "airblast" (shock and sound)), due to the less confined nature of the explosion.
 The procedures and materials used in both mining and construction blasting are broadly similar.
 Mining and construction blasting differ somewhat in the vibrations they produce, as discussed below.

 About Explosives